• Skip to primary navigation

 • Other Techniques

-• Resources
+• Tutorials

-3D Fondant Olaf Cake Topper Tutorial
+3D Fondant Olaf Cake Topper (How to Make)

-3D Olaf cake topper with its arms stretched out
+3D Olaf cake topper with its arms stretched out.

 Here is a short video tutorial of me making this 3D fondant Olaf cake topper.

 • Fondant – I used Satin Ice fondant in white, orange and black .
-These were the only colors on Olaf besides brown for his stick arms, but since I did not use fondant to make the stick arms, only these 3 colors were required.
+These were the only colors on Olaf besides brown for his stick arms, but since I did not use fondant to make the stick arms, only these 3 colors are required.

 • Food coloring – I used Wilton brown food paste color to paint Olaf’s stick arms that I made using floral wire.